Environmental and

 Non-GHG Criteria Air Pollutants

-At Atmos Energy, we monitor and estimate non-GHG criteria air pollutant emissions in accordance with applicable federal and state requirements and report those emissions for facilities that trigger the respective thresholds or are otherwise requested by the state regulatory agency.
-The following table summarizes our estimated and reported non-GHG criteria air pollutant emissions.
+We monitor and estimate non-GHG criteria air pollutant emissions in accordance with applicable federal and state requirements and report those emissions for facilities that trigger the respective thresholds or are otherwise requested by the state regulatory agency.
+The following table summarizes our estimated and reported non-GHG criteria for air pollutant emissions.

-The leading source of criteria air pollutant emissions at our facilities is combustion of natural gas in our compressor engines and turbines.
-We utilize control technologies such as oxidation catalyst, nonselective catalytic reduction, and Low-NOx combustion to reduce CO, NOx, and VOC emissions, and we conduct periodic air emissions testing that meets or exceeds applicable requirements to measure emissions and verify that control technologies are working properly.
+The leading source of criteria air pollutant emissions at our facilities is the combustion of natural gas in our compressor engines and turbines.
+We utilize control technologies such as oxidation catalyst, nonselective catalytic reduction, and Low-NOX combustion to reduce CO, NOX, and VOC emissions.
+We also conduct periodic air emissions testing that meets or exceeds applicable requirements to measure emissions and verify that control technologies are working correctly.
+Air emissions testing results for CO, NOX, and VOC are used to estimate the reported air pollutant emission rates, resulting in fluctuations from year to year.

 System Modernization